 Once the date, time and venue have been decided, ask your daughter if she would like to shop with you for this major mother/daughter bonding experience.
 If logistically that doesn’t work, do not commit to a dress without her approval.
 She might have a few ideas of how she would like you to appear.

 It’s entirely appropriate for the MOB/G, grandmothers and stepmother to wear long dresses that are not overly ornate to an afternoon or early evening garden wedding, even when most guests will be wearing shorter dresses.
 Consider some sort of wrap if it’s a religious ceremony that requires modesty, or if it’s held outdoors.

-Left to right: Garden print draped crepe de chine dress by Thakoon, $1,240, Nordstrom.
-Jones New York sequin lace wrap, $27.99, Macy’s.
-Other colors available.
-Maxmara bingo stretch cotton sheath dress, $750, Halsbrook.
+Left to right: Garden print draped crepe de chine dress by Thakoon, $1,240, see similar floral print dresses at Bloomingdales.
+Collection XIIX sequin lace wrap, $58, Nordstrom.
+MaxMara bingo stretch cotton sheath dress, $750, find similar at Halsbrook.

 On right: The custom-made dress my mother wore for my afternoon garden wedding in 1981.

 Play up your best features, but do not attempt to outshine the bride by wearing an over-the-top excessively embellished dress or anything overly revealing or seductive.
 Strive for elegance.
 Think sensual over sexy.